Emil-Ey/TravelBuddy/README.md

 ## Technologies

 The system architecture will be a monolith containing 3 layers: Resolver layer, service layer, and data access layer.
-This will allow for high decoupling and adaptability, and software that is maintainable.
+This will allow for high decoupling, adaptability, and software that is maintainable.

 The resolver layer will receive the incomming request, and call the relevant service.
 The services will contain all "business" logic, and will be written to be as reusable as possible.
 The data access layer will be containing of the framework TypeOrm, which will handle database access.
 The system will take advantage of the dependency injection used through the NestJS framework.
 The backend will be creating using the following technologies: